Anna Wintour: Film adaptation

-During the production of The Devil Wears Prada in 2005, Wintour was reportedly threatening prominent fashion personalities, particularly designers, that Vogue would not cover them if they made cameo appearances in the movie as themselves.
+During the production of The Devil Wears Prada in 2005, Wintour was reportedly threatening prominent fashion personalities, particularly designers, that Vogue would not cover them if they made cameo appearances in the film as themselves.
 She denied it through a spokesperson who said she was interested in anything that "supports fashion".
 Many designers are mentioned in the film.
 Only one, Valentino Garavani, appeared as himself.

-The film was released, in mid-2006, to great commercial success.
+The film was released in 2006 to great commercial success.
 Wintour attended the première wearing Prada.
-In the film, actress Meryl Streep plays a Priestly different enough from the book's to receive critical praise as an entirely original (and more sympathetic) character.
-(Streep's office in the film was similar enough to Wintour's that Wintour reportedly had hers redecorated.)
+In the film, actress Meryl Streep plays Priestly different enough from the book to receive critical praise as an entirely original (and more sympathetic) character.
+Streep's office in the film was similar enough to Wintour's that Wintour reportedly had hers redecorated.

-Wintour reportedly said the film would probably go straight to DVD.
-It made over $300 million in worldwide box office receipts.
+Wintour reportedly said the film would probably go straight-to-DVD.
+It made over $300 million in worldwide box-office receipts.
 Later in 2006, in an interview with Barbara Walters that aired the day of the DVD's release, Wintour said she found the film "really entertaining" and praised it for making fashion "entertaining and glamorous and interesting ...
 I was 100 percent behind it."

-That opinion of the movie has not yet led her to forgive Weisberger.
+That opinion of the film has not yet led her to forgive Weisberger.
 When it was reported that the novelist's editor told her to start her third novel over, Wintour's spokesman suggested she "should get a job as someone else's assistant."

 Oppenheimer suggests The Devil Wears Prada may have done Wintour a favour by increasing her name recognition.
 "Besides giving Weisberger her fifteen minutes", he says, "[it] ... place[d] Anna squarely in the mainstream celebrity pantheon.
 [She] was now known and talked about over Big Macs and french fries under the Golden Arches by young fashionistas in Wal-Mart denim in Davenport and Dubuque."

 When The September Issue was released three years later, critics compared it with the earlier, fictional film.
 "For the past year or so, she's been on the media warpath to win back her image", said Paul Schrodt in Slant Magazine.
 Many considered the question of how similar she was to Streep's Priestly, and praised the film for showing the real person.
 Manohla Dargis at The New York Times said that Priestly had helped humanise Wintour, and "the documentary continues this".
 "The movie offers insights that lift it beyond a realist version of The Devil Wears Prada", agreed Mary Pols in Time.

-The film version of the Weisberger novel (screenplay penned by Aline Brosh McKenna) has not been the only movie to have a character borrowing some aspects of Wintour.
-Edna Mode's similar hairstyle in The Incredibles has been noted, Johnny Depp said he partially based the demeanour of Willy Wonka in Charlie and the Chocolate Factory on Wintour.
-Fey Sommers in the Ugly Betty television series was also likened to Wintour, from the trademark bob and sunglasses, to Wintour's last name homophonous with 'Winter', while Sommers' is homophonous with 'Summer'.
+The film version of the Weisberger novel (screenplay penned by Aline Brosh McKenna) has not been the only film to have a character borrowing some aspects of Wintour.
+Edna Mode's similar hairstyle in The Incredibles (2004) has been noted, Johnny Depp said he partially based the demeanour of Willy Wonka in Charlie and the Chocolate Factory (2005) on Wintour.
+Fey Sommers in Ugly Betty (2006–2010) was also likened to Wintour, from the trademark bob and sunglasses, to Wintour's last name homophonous with 'Winter', while Sommers' is homophonous with 'Summer'.